-TCC of the renal pelvis accounts for about 7 to 15% of all kidney tumors.
-TCC of the ureters accounts for about 4% of upper tract tumors.
+Urothelial carcinoma of the renal pelvis accounts for about 7 to 15% of all kidney tumors.
+Urothelial carcinoma of the ureters accounts for about 4% of upper tract tumors.
 Risk factors are the same as those for bladder cancer (smoking, excess phenacetin use, long-term cyclophosphamide use, chronic irritation, exposure to certain chemicals).
-Also, inhabitants of the Balkans with endemic familial nephropathy are inexplicably predisposed to develop upper tract urothelial carcinoma.
+Inhabitants of the Balkans with endemic familial nephropathy are inexplicably predisposed to develop upper tract urothelial carcinoma.
 Genetically, urothelial carcinomas of the upper tract have been linked to Lynch syndrome and may be the presenting cancer.

 Symptoms and Signs